Why I’m not that worried about microplastics (yet)

 2. Pollution

-There’s now more man-made material on Earth than biological material.
+There’s actually now more man-made material on Earth than biological material.
 This includes bacteria, flora, fauna, and all other living organisms.

-Dr. Mudway points out, “If we are really going to be worried about the health effects of microplastics, I would be starting in Indonesia and the Philippines and in the countries where we are shifting huge plastic waste and where much of it is actually being burnt in open fires to get rid of it.”
+Dr. Mudway says, “If we are really going to be worried about the health effects of microplastics, I would be starting in Indonesia and the Philippines and in the countries where we are shifting huge plastic waste and where much of it is actually being burnt in open fires to get rid of it.”

 So while microplastics are a concern that warrants research, the more immediate and severe impacts of plastic waste, burning pollution, and overall plastic production I think are more urgent.
-Because these issues have clear, documented effects on human health and the environment.

-How you can limit plastic in your life
+How I’m limiting plastic in my life

-That being said, plastic in our bodies isn’t making us healthier, some of these human and animal studies are seriously concerning and plastic waste in the environment isn’t making our world a better place.
+That being said, plastic in our bodies isn’t making us healthier, some of these human and animal studies are seriously concerning and plastic waste in the environment isn’t making our earth a better place.

 Kitchen